+49 89 990 18 17-0

 A merchandise management system offers comprehensive functions and covers many different areas of the materials management.
 This kind of software is necessary to manage all related and interconnected processes efficiently.
 All operations are entered as data records into the system and managed in an underlying database structure.

 So what is the point about having a merchandise management or an enterprise resource planning system?
 Such systems address businesses’ pain points of over and under stocking, which may lead to delayed orders and decreased customer satisfaction.
 A merchandise management system provides you with better visibility into inventory turnover, overdue orders and items with quantities below minimum or above maximum.
 With a merchandise management system in place, you will be able to plan purchases based on actual demand, rather than on feelings.
+These topics are also covered in IT trends blog.

 The introduction of a materials management system is a long-term decision, affecting the entire company.
 The costs depend on various factors, such as the scope and mode of operation.
 First, there are acquisition costs and later ongoing operating costs.
 Overall, the acquisition of a comprehensive materials management system is definitely a cost advantage compared to the operation of individual systems or transactions with many labor-intensive, manual steps.